icecreamsoft/detective-visual-novel/Assets/txt/chapter4.md

 They avoided guards and scientists by sticking to the shadows, blending in with the background noise of the facility.

-Finally, after what felt like an eternity, they reached the exit—a heavy metal door that symbolized their pathway to freedom.
+Finally, after what felt like an eternity, they reached the exit - a heavy metal door that symbolized their pathway to freedom.

 The anticipation was palpable as they prepared themselves for the final push.